ReproNim/reprostim/docs/reproflow_abstract_ohbm2024.md

 ReproEvents, ReproMon, and Con/noisseur are currently in early deployment and provide incipient event time stamp synchronization between the various modalities.
 ///ReproNim/containers contains all BIDS-Apps, NeuroDesk application, and other containers.

-!!!
-Figure here, not in methods, since the environment is the result of our work, the methods are the tools we use for it.

 ## Conclusions